AlanMorel/trumpulse/README.md

 **Trumpulse** uses data from multiple news sources so you can get the pulse of America under Trump.

 ## Technical Details
 **Trumpulse** is a single-page application made using HTML, CSS, and JavaScript.
+The app pulls data from variables news sources and social networks like Facebook and Twitter to give you a diverse picture of the state of America under the Trump administration.

 ## APIs
 * [News API](https://newsapi.org/) - live news headlines api